Video Contest

 • Is the video in an mp4 or .mov format?

-• Did you upload your video to YouTube and include your high school name along with a title?
+• Did you upload your video to YouTube and include your school name and a title?

 • Is the audio and technical construction clear and of high quality?